JKirchartz/jkirchartz.github.com/_posts/2018-09-11-unix-as-a-cms.md

+---
+layout: post
---- layout: post title: Unix as a CMS date: 2018-09-11 18:22 -0400 tags: article ---
+title: Unix as a CMS
+date: 2018-09-11 18:22 -0400
+tags: article
+---

-Recently I've discovered the [tildeverse][1], a loose federation of *nix servers inpired by [tilde.club][2] offering a shell account where you can host a site, play games, and participate in a community of like-minded individuals (you know, the sort who think having a unix account would be fun.)
-This article will show a method to create these pages more efficiently.<!--more-->
+Recently I've discovered the [tildeverse][1], a loose federation of *nix servers inpired by [tilde.club][2] offering a shell account where you can host a site, play games, and participate in a community<!--more--> of like-minded individuals (you know, the sort who think having a unix account would be fun.)
+This article will show a method to create these pages more efficiently.

 As tradition dictates, these sites are usually hand-written html hosted in the `~/public_html` directory nested inside your home directory (for which `~` is a shortcut) this site is then accessible at `<domain>.<tld>/~<username>`, which all together explains the "tilde" in tildeverse.